nisnardi/nodewpg/css.md

 </html>
 ```

-* We can change the way spans looks like in both documents by only changing one CSS value
+* We can change the way spans look in both documents by only changing one CSS value

 **Example:**
 filename: styles.css